kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

    of related mechanisms (probability distributions).
    This parametric family of distributions is parametrized by a (finite) number of parameters.
-*  These parameters are themselves considered **unobserved** random quantities, which had been generated according to their own respective pobability distributions, which have their own (hyper)parameters.
+*  These parameters are themselves considered **unobserved** random quantities, which had been sample from their own respective pobability distributions, which in turn have their own (hyper)parameters.
 *  This may go on for several "layers", hence the nomenclature *hierarchical models*.
 *  (Bayesian) inference in this context refers to estimating posterior distributions (or sometimes, more easily computable derived quantities)